Complex Multi-System Acupuncture in Boksburg | Dr Ishendra Bapoo

 Clinical Focus

 Some cases are not “one condition”.
 They are multiple symptoms across multiple systems that rise and fall together: fatigue with dizziness, gut instability with anxiety, pain with poor sleep, or urinary urgency with burning feet and brain fog.
-The core problem is usually regulation and sequencing.
-Treatment is built to stabilise the system first, then correct the dominant driver, then consolidate so progress holds.
+In these cases, acupuncture and Traditional Chinese Medicine focus on regulation and sequencing: stabilising the system first, identifying the dominant driver next, and consolidating resilience so progress holds.

 Why multi-system patterns happen